The Extractive Value Proposition of Bittensor's TaoHASH: A Critical Analysis

 The Value Disconnect

-While TaoHASH creates an innovative marketplace for mining hashrate, its relationship with Bittensor's core mission raises significant questions.
-Bittensor was designed to incentivize and coordinate AI development—creating a decentralized network where contributors solve valuable computational problems and advance machine learning capabilities.
+While TaoHASH creates a novel marketplace for mining hashrate, its relationship with Bittensor's core mission raises hard questions.
+Bittensor was designed to incentivize and coordinate AI development, creating a decentralized network where contributors solve valuable computational problems and advance machine learning capabilities.

-TaoHASH, however, directs Bittensor's token emissions toward subsidizing Bitcoin mining operations without generating corresponding value for the Bittensor ecosystem.
-This creates a fundamentally extractive relationship:
+TaoHASH, by contrast, directs Bittensor's token emissions toward subsidizing Bitcoin mining operations without generating corresponding value for the Bittensor ecosystem.
+This creates a fundamentally extractive relationship.

 Rethinking Incentive Alignment